Making Theories FAIR by Version control, CFF citation files & Semantic Versioning

 message: >-

-If you refer to this theory, please cite it using the
+If you refer to this model, please cite it using the

 authors: